ignasbut/OOPScraping/README.md

 ### Notifications
 Since system notifications play a crucial role in keeping users informed and engaged, we implemented them in our Python project to gain a deeper understanding of their functionalities.
-To provide a seamless user experience (UX) across different operating systems, we opted for a cross-platform notification approach.
+To provide a seamless user experience (UX) and make the application easier to use across different operating systems, we opted for a cross-platform notification approach.
 This allowed us to explore the nuances of notification systems while ensuring our application effectively delivers critical messages to users regardless of their platform.
 This not only improves the application's utility but also fosters a more consistent and informative user experience.

 ***